aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 There are three main types of built-in policies that Veracode provides:

 - **transitional policies**: Not recommended, very simple, leads to false positives.
+- **recommended policies**: built-in better policies for business criticality
+- **SCA policies**: policies directly meant for SCA (software composition analysis)

-For all of these policies, you have them categorized into strictness levels starting from strictest to least strict: "low", "medium", "high", or "very high."
+For all of these policies, you have them categorized into strictness levels: "low", "medium", "high", or "very high."

 - If you assign a policy with a "very high" strictness level, the security scan only fails if a vulnerability with a "very high" level is discovered, meaning this is not a strict policy.
 - If you assign a policy with a "low" strictness level, the security scan will fail if a vulnerability with a "low" level or any higher level is discovered, meaning this is a very strict policy that fails on even the slightest of slight vulnerabilities.